YouHaveTrouble/minecraft-optimization/README.md

 #### [`server.properties`]

 ##### network-compression-threshold
 This allows you to set the cap for the size of a packet before the server attempts to compress it.
 Setting it higher can save some cpu resources at the cost of bandwidth, and setting it to -1 disables it.
 Setting this higher may also hurt clients with slower network connections.
 If your server is in a network with a proxy or on the same machine (with less than 2 ms ping), disabling this (-1) will be beneficial, since internal network speeds can usually handle the additional uncompressed traffic.
-Never disable this unless you are on the same machine or behind a proxy.

 #### [`purpur.yml`]